avaneev/prvhash/README.md

 outputs to `Seed` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
-Note that any external PRNG output should be inputted via `Seed`, and not `lcg`, as to not be subject to interference with the feedback path.
+Note that any external PRNG output should be inputted via `Seed`, and not `lcg`, as to not be subject to interference with the feedback path (input via `lcg` is possible, but in this case PRNG period exponent summation won't occur, for "production" core hash function).
 For hashing and external entropy, only input via `lcg` works in practice.

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy